Frequently Asked Questions

 Brookfield Properties is honored and excited to be part of a local team that will redevelop legacy lands owned by the Queen Emma Land Company (QELC), a local nonprofit organization established to support and advance health care in Hawai‘i, primarily through The Queen’s Medical Center and its affiliates.

-Brookfield Properties was selected to be the developer and operator through a competitive RFP process.
-Brookfield Properties and QELC has entered into a Lease Purchase Agreement which provides Brookfield Properties the rights to a 65-year ground lease, which will commence at the start of construction, targeted for mid-2019.
-During this time of planning, outreach and permitting, QELC remains the landlord to the existing Tenants (Food Pantry, low-rise apartment buildings, food truck operator, etc.).
+Brookfield Properties was selected to be the developer and operator through a competitive Request for Proposal (RFP) process.
+Brookfield Properties and QELC has entered into a Lease Purchase Agreement which provides Brookfield Properties the rights to a 65-year ground lease, which commenced in mid-2019 at the start of construction.
+During the time of planning, outreach and permitting, QELC remained the landlord to the existing Tenants (Food Pantry, low-rise apartment buildings, food truck operator, etc.).

 What type of new retail is envisioned?
 Will it be luxury retail similar to what is found on Kalākaua Avenue?